sebastienwood/sebastienwood.github.io/_pages/me.md

 ---
-title: "About me :smile:"
+title: "Bio"
 permalink: /me/
 ---

 # Bio
-I'm a student @ Polytechnique Montreal, soon to be in PhD :blush:.
-My field of interest is in machine learning, optimisation and related challenges, but I'm an airhead and can get attracted to too many interesting things :satisfied:.
+I'm a student @ Polytechnique Montreal, working toward a Ph.D. degree supervised by François Leduc-Primeau and Yvon Savaria.
+My current projects relates to efficiency in machine learning.
+My research interest are in optimisation.

 # Degrees
+## Ph.D in Electrical Engineering - Integrated Circuits
+Program :
+- detection and estimation theory
+- VLSI

+Teaching assistant :
+- ELE1300 Logical Circuits

+Intern supervision :
+- Narimane Zennaki for the UPIR (Introduction to Research) 2019 grant

+Survey the publication page if you're interested in the outcome :smile:.

 ## Master in Industrial Engineering and Mathematics
 ### (Exchange program with Polytechnique Montreal, QC Canada)
 Program :